johnyli-jaskari/cyber-course-portfolio/unit-1-presecurity/shell-scripting-basics/README.md

 echo "Created $count files in $dir_name"
 ```

 - A reflection section (150–200 words) at the end covering:

-What was easier than you expected?
+What was easier than you expected?  <br>
+Tavallisten Linux-komentojen käyttäminen ja terminaalissa työskentely.

-What was harder than you expected?
+What was harder than you expected?   <br>
+Skriptien tekeminen toimivaksi kokonaisuudeksi.

-What was the most useful thing about .bashrc you learned?
+What was the most useful thing about .bashrc you learned?  <br>
+Hyödyllistä oli oppia alias komennosta ja miten luoda ja käyttää pikakomentoja, joka nopeuttaa komentojen tekemistä.

-One thing you'd want to script next
+One thing you'd want to script next   <br>

 ## Findings